550+ Israeli and Palestinian Leaders

 Hiba Qasas on France’s recognition of a Palestinian State

-Hiba Qasas, Founder and Executive Director, comments on France’s recognition of a Palestinian state during FRANCE 24’s special edition covering the UN Summit co-organized by France and Saudi Arabia in New York.
+Hiba Qasas, Founder and Executive Director, comments on France’s recognition of a Palestinian state during France 24’s special edition covering the UN Summit co-organized by France and Saudi Arabia in New York.

 Israeli and Palestinian bridge builders coming together to end the war